sodadata/docs/soda/new-documentation.md

 <br />

 #### March 22, 2022
-* New documentation for the beta release of <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core </a>, a free, open-source, command-line tool that enables you to use the Soda Check Language (Beta) to turn user-defined input into aggregated SQL queries.
+* New documentation for the beta release of <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core </a>, a free, open-source, command-line tool that enables you to use the Soda Checks Language (Beta) to turn user-defined input into aggregated SQL queries.
 * New documentation for the beta release of <a href="https://docs.soda.io/soda-cl/soda-cl-overview.html" target="_blank">SodaCL</a>, a domain-specific language you can use to define Soda Checks in a checks YAML file.